Is this game still in print?

 - Q: At what points can the v4 Time Car be cancelled using one of the Memo cards and what happens to the card that has to be discarded?

-- Q: When activating the newspaper/telegram/fax (Memo) to cancel a Rewind or similar card, do you have to cancel that card, or can you wait to see what was pulled before canceling?
+- Q: When using Memo From Your Future Self (or any of its analogues) to cancel a Rewind or similar card, do you have to cancel that card, or can you wait to see what was pulled before canceling?

 - Q: Can you use Mr. Fusion’s action in addition to your normal draw 1 /play 1 per turn?